JordanLeich/Ultimate-Calculator/README.md

   </a>

 # Description 💻
-This is an incredibly powerful calculator that is capable of many useful day-to-day functions.
-Such functions include solving basic arithmetic, algebraic, chemistry conversions, and much more.
+This is an incredibly powerful calculator and converter that is capable of many useful day-to-day functions that typical calculators cannot perform.
+Such functions include solving basic arithmetic, algebraic problems, chemistry unit conversions, and much more.
 This project also features a fully operational GUI application for those who are not down with the normal text-based version.

 # Instructions ⚡
 ### Option #1
-If you do not have python installed on your Windows system, you can download the [main.exe file](https://github.com/JordanLeich/Ultimate-Calculator/blob/main/main.exe) and the file will run without any python installation!
+If you do not have python installed on your Windows system, you can download the main.exe [file](https://github.com/JordanLeich/Ultimate-Calculator/blob/main/main.exe) and the file will run without any python installations or dependencies!

 ### Option #2
 Only use this option if you already have python installed on your system!